saethlin/fls/README.md

 The biggest impact on code size is `#![no_std]`, because the standard library's runtime is relatively large.
 Most individual components of the standard library are a totally reasonable size, but the code for generating backtraces is huge and as far as I can tell `#![no_std]` is the only way to get rid of it.
 The rest of the code size was trimmed down mostly by running the excellent tool [`cargo bloat`](https://crates.io/crates/cargo-bloat) to identify places to replace generics with runtime dispatch, and just manually reviewing the code to factor out repeated code patterns.

 In terms of speed, `fls` is _probably_ faster than GNU's `ls` because it doesn't use the POSIX interfaces for listing files.
-We directly call `getdents64` and parse the output, instead of dealing with all the calls and heap allocation of `read_dir`.
-And in addition to this, we get access to the directory entry type member, which lets us omit a number of `stat` calls, which can be expensive relative to other fs syscalls.
+We directly call `getdents64` and parse the output, instead of juggling calls to `read_dir`.
+And since we're calling `getdents64`, we get access to the optional directory entry type information, which usually lets us omit a number of `stat` calls, which can be expensive relative to other filesystem syscalls.
 I say _probably_ because `fls` has always been faster than GNU's `ls`.
 The original goal was just to use `getdents64` directly (see below), and as soon as I had a working prototype, it was faster than the competition.

 ## `--color=auto`